Skip to main content

 9 February 2022

 Inclusive national policies don't necessarily translate into global protections for LGBT+ seafarers, so how can the maritime workplace be made safer for maritime workers?
-Deborah McPherson asked the question of Nautilus diversity official Danny McGowan and researcher and former shoreside maritime worker Gustavo Abdiel Aguilar-Miranda ahead of the first UK Pride in Maritime Day on 28 February 2022
+Deborah McPherson asked the question of Nautilus official Danny McGowan and researcher and former shoreside maritime worker Gustavo Abdiel Aguilar-Miranda ahead of the first UK Pride in Maritime Day on 28 February 2022

 Towards the end of 2021, a Maritime UK Pride in Maritime network meeting heard that countries where human rights are under assault may pose difficulties for LGBT+ maritime professionals.